-Learn more in this article about what brain fog is and what causes brain fog, and get some tips on how to manage it.
+This article reviews what brain fog is, what causes it, and tips on managing it.

-Brain fog can make a person feel as if the processes of thinking, understanding, and remembering are not working as they should.
+Brain fog can make a person feel as though the processes of thinking, understanding, and remembering are not working as they should.

 - memory, including the ability to store and recall information